tolicodes/articles/outlines/api-scraping.md

 Especially if the results are quite large (images, files), you probably want to have some sort of concurrency.
 That is multiple requests happening at the same time.
 But also, you don’t want too many concurrent requests to prevent rate limiting/DOS protection.

 ### Logging and Debugging
 There is so much that can go wrong when scraping an API.
-For this you need an effective l
+For this you need an effective logging and debugging strategy.
+I have created a progress bar with some messaging indicating what’s going on at any point in a visual way.

 ## The Basics
 ### Key/Secret Management
-Storing in .env file vs environmental variables
+Almost every private API will have some sort of Private key system (

 ### Libraries vs Roll Your Own
  Using existing libraries vs using fetch vs axios/request